SilkRose/Pony/stories/deternal/deternal.md

 Pinkie added, "We love you so much, Fluttershy.
 We'll do anything we can to help you."

 Fluttershy nodded, but she didn't smile.
 "Thank you, girls.
-I love you too."
+I love you too.
+But-"

 Twilight offered, "I can send some ponies from Canterlot to come help you run the sanctuary."

-Fluttershy nodded.
-"That would be nice.
-But I don't think there's anything that will really help."
+Fluttershy nodded, and after a moment said, "That would be nice."

 Pinkie said, "I'm glad I got to be your friend for this long, Fluttershy."